miniluz/nixos-config/hosts/home-server/README.md

 ## Actual

 Make the account and import.
 Cannot be configured declaratively.
+You will need to update the host `actual-password` and `actual-sync-id` secrets.

 ## Immich